Qadri Shattari: Influence on Indo-Pakistani culture

-Muhammad Reza Shattari Qadri another prominent Qadri Shattari saint from Lahore who lived during the reign of Aurangzeb wrote a number of important works in Persian.
+Muhammad Raza Shattari Qadri another prominent Qadri Shattari saint from Lahore who lived during the reign of Aurangzeb wrote a number of important works in Persian.
 The two most influential of them are Adab-i-muridi and Irshad-ul-Ashiqin.

+Sharaf (d.
+1724 A.D.) used metaphors and similes to convey his message of mysticism in his writings.
+Sharaf's writings include ohras, kafis and a shurutnama.